-Established in 1993, Hip Hop Congress Inc. has become an international organization connecting diverse people from around the world to change lives through the power of education, art, music, dance and true social engagement.
-Beginning as a small grassroots movement of artists looking to collaborate in making a difference through art and social exchange, it organically grew and became a 501(c)3 organization in 2000, utilizing its connective reach to impact the lives of young people in their own community and inspire artists worldwide.
+Hip Hop Congress Inc. is an international organization (est. 1993) that has connected these diverse people from around the world through the power of education, art, music, dance and social justice.
+Launched as a small grassroots movement of artists in 1993 branding collaborative efforts with a university student organization in 2000, it became a 501(c)3 organization upon discovering its network could unite school activity and community culture.

-Establishing over 70 school and community chapters across the globe in less than a decade, Hip Hop Congress became the world's first and most influential grassroots Hip Hop-based nonprofit organization of its kind.
-The organization and its direct influence via chapters and its network of artists active across 6 continents, has established long standing chapter and affiliate organizations in the countries of the United States, France, Armenia, Spain, Switzerland, Australia, Bolivia and South Africa.
+Virally spreading over 70 school and community chapters across the globe in less than a decade, Hip Hop Congress became the first and largest grassroots Hip Hop-based nonprofit organization of its kind.
+The organization and its direct influence through its broad chapter and artist network across 6 continents promotes leadership across the United States, Canada, Brazil, South Africa, Uganda, Kenya, Tanzania, Zimbabwe, Japan, South Korea, China, France, Spain, Switzerland, and Australia.

 We help to build and connect communities through cultural resources, supporting the diverse economic and creative opportunities that can sustain a future for all People.
 Hip Hop Congress (HHC) carries 30 years of experience exchanging cultural currency through creative art forms that inspire and impact youth and leaders around the globe .
 Our organization built its foundation with like-minded individuals committed to the same vision of working towards an equitable and just future.

 HHC intends to build a worldwide network of "Cultural Workers" through its Artist Network alongside global partnerships that share an equitable vision for the future.
 HHC aims to support more Chapters fostering youth engagement in their local communities that thrive on collaborations and working relationships across the globe.